- Buying Advice

 English or British pool is played on an English or British pool table.
 The British Association of Pool Table Operators now follows WPBA Blackball rules.
 The rack is dictated by these rules as follows.

 The two rear corners of the triangle should be different colours, and then two stripes of two balls each should be placed next to those.
 On the right, a stripe of three of the same colour should be placed to meet the two balls of the same colour (to create a J-shape).
-Then two reds are placed inside the J, next to the black ball.
+Then two yellows are placed inside the J, next to the black ball.
 Finally, the front ball should be the same colour as the ball in the left-hand corner.
 The ball behind and to its right should be the same colour, leaving a space for the remaining opposing colour on its left.

 The black 8-ball should sit on the foot spot - remove the ball and move the triangle around until the spot shows in the centre of the gap, and then pop the black in.
 Gently remove the triangle.